Location – The castle is on the R357, not far from Clonmacnoise.

 Longitude: 7° 55' 19.55" W

 Latitude: 53° 14' 41.17" N

 The history of this castle is equally as interesting as the building itself.
-It was built by the MacCoughlan clan the late 15th century and was the first place in Ireland to practice musketry but was then ceded to Henry VIII in the mid 16th century.
+It was built by the MacCoughlan clan the early 16th century and was the first place in Ireland to practice musketry but was then ceded to Henry VIII in early 17th century.
 The castle passed into the hands of the Boleyn family.
 It was given as a gift to Thomas Boleyn by Henry as he wanted to marry Anne Boleyn.
 In fact, cousins of Anne are buried in the grounds underneath a hawthorn three.
 The writing on the stone has eroded away but may still be recovered with a rubbing.
-The inscription reads: "Here under leys Mary and Elizabeth Bullen, daughters of Thomas Bullen, son of George Bullen, son of Thomas Bullen, Earl of Ormond and Viscount of Rochford."
 Luckily this castle escaped the campaign of Cromwell and is in relatively good condition.
 The castle did become ruined but the excellent renovation work of the present owner is slowly restoring this castle to its former glory.

 Difficulty – This site is not difficult to find as on the side of the road on the R357, not far from Clonmacnoise.
 There is no official parking here so you will have to park on the grass verge.
 The castle is privately owned and is a residence so always knock on the door and don’t barge in.

 For more castles, click here.